ART Connect

 Global Goals:

-3. Good Health and Well-Being; 6: Clean Water and Sanitation; 7: Affordable and Clean Energy; 9: Industry Innovation and Infrastructure; 11: Sustainable Cities and Communities; 12: Responsible Consumption and Production; 13: Action; 14: Life Below Water; 15: Life on Land
+5: Clean Water; 11.
+Sustainable Cities and Communities; 12: Responsible Consumption and Production; 13: Climate Action; 15: Life On Land

 When is the project most active?